3dcitydb/3dcitydb-docs/source/plugins/spreadsheet/filters/feature-version.rst

 features that were valid at a given timestamp or for a given time range should be considered.
 This is done by evaluating the CREATION_DATE and TERMINATION_DATE values in the database against the specified filter values.
-For example, you can use *Valid version* to create a visualization of a past status of your 3D city model (e.g., at *March 1st, 2018*) and compare it to a visualization of the current version.
+For example, you can use *Valid version* to query a past status of your 3D city model (e.g., at *March 1st, 2018*) and compare it to the current version.

 .. note::
   For the feature version filter to work correctly, you must make sure that